Tensa53/tensa53.github.io/_projects/smartgym_project.md

 ---
 layout: page
-title: project 3
+title: SmartGym
-description: a project that redirects to another website
+description: An Android prototypal mobile app where you can choose some body weight exercises.
-img: assets/img/7.jpg
+img: assets/img/smartgym_logo.png
-importance: 3
+importance: 5
 ---

 Every project has a beautiful feature showcase page.